dfinity/motoko/rts/README.md

 The Motoko RTS (C and Rust parts)
 =================================

-This directory contains the parts of the Motoko runtime implemented in C and Rust.
+This directory contains the parts of the Motoko runtime implemented in Rust.

 tl;dr
 -----